Our Whanau

 A gifted polymath whose tunes leak through St.Peter’s church on Willis street, Soup Kitchen on Tory street and pretty much any piano he can get his hands on.

 Born in Timaru, he reminisces about the times he rode mountain bikes in the wonderful scenic terrain of South Island.
 He spends his days volunteering for various local community groups creating art, music, poetry, design and puzzles.
-He lives a lonely life but keep busy by writing books and creating piano pieces.
+He keeps busy by writing books and creating piano pieces.

-His homelessness experience has been really tough but is grateful to be living in a rental in CBD currently.
+His homelessness experience had been really tough but is grateful to now be living in a rental.
 He makes Roadworn products because it is a great recycling initiative and provides opportunities for the community and the consumer.

-He works as a designer, creator and a bookkeeper for Roadworn.
-He loves dogs.
+He now works as a designer.
 He says he is an empath and struggles with depression but that he is positive and loves to lift other’s inner spirit.

 Excerpt from one of his poems “ They could put the bird in a cage / cut off its wings / put lead weights around its ankles / and still make it believe / it could fly and it could fly / happily for them / when it came to manipulation / that thing had skill”